7 Top Scottish wildlife experiences for winter

 Scotland’s rivers, lochs and coastal areas are home to otters which, while elusive, are a joy to behold.
 Their thick fur is warm and waterproof, they are great swimmers and like to speak to each other in high-pitched squeaks!
 Conservation organisation Forestry and Land Scotland recommends heading to the west coast for the best chance of seeing an otter.
 You could head for the shores of Loch Sunart, woodland trails on the Isle of Mull or even Galloway Forest Park.
 The Shetland islands also have a thriving otter population.

-5. Majestic Stags Nationwide
+5. Majestic stags Nationwide

 Stag in Glencoe